How Much Does It Cost To Drill Or Dig A Well?

 Geothermal Well Drilling Cost

-Geothermal wells work by sinking pipes filled with an ethanol solution 6 feet into a drilling location with a drill rig as a source of heating and cooling energy for a home.
+Geothermal wells work by sinking pipes filled with an ethanol solution into a drilling location with a drill rig as a source of heating and cooling energy for a home.
 During colder months, the solution brings the heat back to the house; in the summer, heat is taken from the house and transferred to the ground.

 Artesian Well Cost

 An artesian well costs $35 to $85 per foot or $5,000 to $15,000 for drilling and casing to an average depth of 150 to 450 feet to hit an aquifer.
 Groundwater in aquifers between layers of rock is a pressurized body of water, causing water to flow naturally without pumping or electricity when tapped by a well.
 Although artesian wells cost more and need a specific location, they require low maintenance and ongoing expenses.